The Institute for the Design of Advanced Energy Systems Integrated Platform

 domain=PositiveInt,

-doc="Length of each representative day/period",
+doc="Length of each time horizon",

 ),